AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-1/introToStateAndProps.md

 - [ ] Pass a method as a prop to be used when the human-user clicks a button they can *see*.
 - [ ] Finally, remove the item from where it is *stored* in state and *rendered* back to the user.

-  > NOTE: "Three Jobs of a Developer": Store data, Move & Manipulate data, Show data to a human-user.
+  > NOTE: "Three Jobs of a Developer": Store data, Move & Manipulate data, and Show data to a human-user.

 <!-- !
 Video Contents: Vimeo, Clayton@ACA - Deleting a ToDo - 411.1.2.3* -->
 <iframe src="https://player.vimeo.com/video/491865067" width="655" height="368"  frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>